yj022011/CS194A_Assignment1_TipCalculator/README.md

 ## Notes

 Adding the split option creates some bug, but was easily resolved.
+Initial states of the tip amount, total amount, and per person amount must be addressed when base is empty.
+Otherwise the app will crash when base becomes empty.

 ## License